Chandu5699/multi_ai_agent/README.md

 Optionally deploy to a cloud service (e.g., Vercel, AWS).
 License

 This project implements a multi-agent system using graph-based Retrieval-Augmented Generation (RAG), designed for inference on multimodal data.
-It leverages FastAPI for serving the model and provides a robust, scalable architecture using Docker and CI/CD with GitHub Actions.
+It leverages FastAPI to Serve the model and provides a robust, scalable architecture using Docker and CI/CD with GitHub Actions.
 The agents are designed to handle PDF, audio, and video data, providing flexible and efficient inference.

 Features:
-Multi-agent system: Inference is distributed across multiple agents (master agent and child agents).
+Multi-agent system: Inference is distributed across multiple agents (master and child agents).
 Graph-based RAG: Uses prompt engineering and RAG to improve performance and scalability.
 Multimodal data processing: Supports PDFs, audio, and video files for inference.
 Scalable: Batch processing and epoch handling for large-scale production use cases.